YoniKap/tenserflow-with-GPU/README.md

 ### 6. Run TensorFlow Code

-While inside the Conda environment you created, navigate to the directory with the TensorFlow code (e.g., `test.py`) and execute it using cli command ```python test.py``` , if everything is configured correctly you should see a process named python in the nvidia smi  while the file is being executed. also during the execution output in the terminal you will see the name of your GPU  :
+While inside the Conda environment you created, navigate to the directory with the TensorFlow code (e.g., `test.py`) and execute it using cli command `python test.py` , if everything is configured correctly you should see a process named python in the nvidia smi  while the file is being executed. also during the execution output in the terminal you will see the name of your GPU  :

+note that you can also run `hello world.py` but its runtime is very fast.

 Example:
 ```bash